 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

-Most of the time, it’s a joy to share things with our dogs — a love for hiking, walks on the beach, or quality snuggle time on the couch.
-Unfortunately, we share bad habits, too — It turns out our dogs are just as prone to one of our most common health problems: obesity.
+Most of the time, it’s a joy to share things with our dogs.
+Unfortunately, we share bad habits, too.
+It turns out our dogs are just as prone to one of our most common health problems — obesity.